QUT-Motorsport/QUTMS_Autonomous/README.md

 ## Update 11/07/2021
 There are two nodes that are being used 'detectCones.py' and 'yoloTester.py'.
 Where 'detectCones.py' is the subscriber node and 'yoloTester.py' is the publisher.
 Currently the two nodes work with the publisher node sending up a test image which included in the 'yoloController' folder as 'testImage' and its directory is hard-coded.
 The two nodes are also talking on the topic 'Image' as the simulator topics or functionality hasnt been done yet.
+The yoloV5 detection model is also included in the file a 'bestOne.pt' and its path is also hard-coded.